maxkryschi/geoentropy/README.md

 # GeoEntropy: A Python Package for Computing Spatial/Geometric Entropy

 GeoEntropy is currently in a very early version.
 There is no guarantee for the accuracy or correctness of the results.
-The [source code is available on GitHub](https://github.com/maxkryschi/geoentropy), contributions are very welcome :-).
+The [source code is available on GitHub](https://github.com/maxkryschi/geoentropy), meaningful contributions are very welcome :-).

 GeoEntropy is a Python package designed to compute various entropy measures for spatial data represented in matrices ( numpy arrays).
 GeoEntropy is inspired by